 European Works Council

-The European Works Council (EWC) is the representative body for Generali Group employees and currently consists of 43 delegates from 17 EU countries.
-It was established in 1997 by the Agreement 11th November 1997 in accordance with EU Directive 94/45/EC and renewed along the years in line with the recast EU Directive 2009/38/EC and the Italian decree (decreto legislativo 2012/113).
+The European Works Council (EWC) is the representative body for Generali Group employees in Europe and currently consists of 43 delegates from 17 EU countries.
+It was established in 1997 by the Agreement 11th November 1997 in accordance with the 1994 EU Directive and then renewed along the years in line with the recast EU Directive 2009/38/EC and the Italian decree (decreto legislativo 2012/113).

-EWC Relations & Labour Network: European Works Council main purpose is to be informed and consulted on transnational projects/initiatives/measures of the Group which have relevant interest for workers.
+European Works Council main purpose is to be informed and consulted on European transnational projects/initiatives/measures of the Group which have relevant interest for workers.
 However, in 25 years of Generali EWC, we have also issued the European Social Charter in 2006 and signed with EWC so called joint statement on transnational one company set up (GSS) as well as joint declarations on relevant topics such as Telework, Diversity & Inclusion and Emergency crisis (Covid-19 pandemic).